nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

        Expected: A new employee record is be added to the end of the list.

     1. Test case (Duplicate employee): Repeat the same command used in the previous test case.<br>
        Expected: No employee is added.
-Error details are shown in the command box.
+Error details are shown in the result display box.

     1. Test case (Missing mandatory field): `add n/Rachel Lee r/Designer e/rachel@example.com a/BLK 730 Woodlands Road #15-150 b/1988-01-02 j/2020-09-01 s/8000 t/Founder t/l33tCoder`<br>
        Expected: No employee is added.
-Error details are shown in the command box.
+Error details are shown in the result display box.

     1. Test case (Invalid value): `add n/Rachel Lee r/Designer p/91648917 e/rachel@example.com a/BLK 730 Woodlands Road #15-150 b/1988/01/02 j/2020-09-01 s/8000 t/Founder t/l33tCoder`<br>
        Expected: No employee is added.
-Error details are shown in the command box.
+Error details are shown in the result display box.

 ### Listing all employee records